timokoessler/2FAGuard/docs/advanced.md

 Create a value named `DisableAutoUpdate` in the path above.
 The value should be of type `DWORD`.
 If set to `1`, the application will not check for updates automatically.
 The default is `0`.
 Only disable automatic updates if you have an alternative update mechanism in place.

+### Disable Screen Recording Protection (v1.6.2+)

+Create a value named `DisableScreenRecordingProtection` in the path above.
+The value should be of type `DWORD`.
+If set to `1`, the screen recording protection feature is disabled and the user will not be able to modify this setting.
+The default is `0`.
+This setting might be helpful for usage in RDP environments.

 ### Password requirements

 Create a subkey named `Password` in the path specified above.
 The following values can be set: